soskek/bookcorpus/README.md

 ## Citation

-If you found this code useful, please cite it.
+If you found this code useful, please cite it with the URL.

 Also, the original papers which made the original BookCorpus are as follows: